rajesh-11-b/rajesh-11-b/README.md

 - 👋 Hi, I’m @rajesh-11-b
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning about new things around the world and my hobbies are playing various sports and working out.
 - 🌱 I’m currently learning ...
 - 👩🏻‍💻📓✍🏻💡| Rajesh | Interested in Coding | College Student.
-I am interested in learning about various technologies and to gain various knowledge.
+- I am interested in learning about various technologies and to gain various knowledge.
 - Student @sri krishna arts and science college.

 <!---